-Get ready to experience all your favourite NES games like never before as we check out the 10 best NES ROM hacks of 2022!
+Get ready to experience all your favourite NES games like never before as we check out the 10 best NES ROM hacks of the year!

 What is a ROM hack?
 I guess that’s the main question we need to answer before we go ahead.